 School of Government at UNC Chapel Hill

-- Coates’ Cannons: NC Local Government Law – a blog developed by the School of Government at UNC Chapel Hill covering a broad range of legal issues affecting local governments and other public agencies in North Carolina.
+- Coates’ Canons: NC Local Government Law – a blog developed by the School of Government at UNC Chapel Hill covering a broad range of legal issues affecting local governments and other public agencies in North Carolina.

 NCDHHS